farcrycore/plugin-material/README.md

 # plugin-material
-UI framework for FarCry Apps using Google Material design
+UI framework for FarCry Apps using Google Material design.